 A large number of posts per week for the sole purpose of getting additional points is not a good tactic.
-It should be obvious from looking at the above that five points is the maximum one can earn in a week.
+It should be obvious from looking at the two tables above that seven points is the maximum one can earn in a week.
 On the other hand, as mentioned earlier, the math is but a guideline.
 I will make the final assessment of your grade.
 Additional high-value posts have the potential of additionally demonstrating to me your competence in the material.